 Our group does not have a surplus in funds, how can we take advantage of this program?

 Volunteer value is acceptable as in-kind towards the neighborhood’s match.
-Please contact the Community Outreach Coordinator for more information.
+Please contact the Community Engagement Administrator for more information.